 Fireplaces and wood stoves are a staple of many residential homes.
 They are how people heated their homes before central air furnaces were commonplace, after all.
 The sound and warmth of a real wood fire is difficult to match and often calls to mind thoughts of family gatherings and relaxing evenings.
-However, building a wood fire in a fireplace or stove can become a frustrating experience for anyone not familiar with the proper methods.
+For many, the art of how to start a fire is unfamiliar.
+Building a wood fire in a fireplace or stove can become a frustrating experience for anyone not familiar with the proper methods.
 One common mistake people make is not knowing the difference between starting a fire in an open fireplace and starting one in a wood stove.
 These two groups of appliances require different skill sets.

 How to Start a Fire in an Open Fireplace